 Tips to Protect Your Attic From Water Damage

 When your home suffers water damage, it can be stressful to deal with.
 Porous building materials will absorb any water and continue to do so until the water or moisture is removed.
 The water absorption will then ruin the building materials and as they continue to take in water, the water spreads and can affect new areas of your property, creating a bigger issue.
-If the water damage isn’t addressed in a timely manner, then it can even lead to mold growth.
+If the water damage isn’t addressed in a timely manner, it can even lead to mold growth.

 Continue reading to learn more about what you can do to prevent water damage in the attic of your home.